Clinic Overview

 Patient Population

-The UDP strives to meet the needs of patients of all ages, including those with rare diseases, those with conditions not previously known to exist, and those with atypical presentations of common diseases.
-The program is designed to explore conditions amenable to diagnostic work-up and intervention and is not appropriate for evaluation of chronic conditions such as fatigue, weight loss, fibromyalgia, and diffuse pain.
+The UDP strives to meet the needs of patients of all ages.
+The program is designed to explore conditions amenable to advanced diagnostic evaluation and is not appropriate for evaluation of some chronic conditions such as fatigue, weight loss, fibromyalgia, and diffuse pain.

 Team Members